Bonfida/solana-name-service-guide/sns-book/src/domain-name/transfer.md

 # Transfer domain

-Domain names can be transfered using the `transferNameOwnership` instruction:
+Domain names can be transferred using the `transferNameOwnership` instruction:

 ```js
 import {